BrewhouseTeam/brewhouseteam.github.io/_posts/2015-04-22-fixing-a-slow-rails-development-server.md

 Using one worker is obviously better for memory usage as it uses about 7x less memory.
 That prevents swapping and speeds up the entire system.
 It is also better for Rails code reloading and caching since having seven workers means that each worker will have to reload the code or recompile an asset when you perform a change.

 Here is a chart that demonstrates this problem using seven workers.
 We perform a code change, and then refresh the page 10 times.
 The first request hits a unicorn worker that reloads the code (4 seconds).
 The second request hits another unicorn worker that reloads the code (4 seconds).
-The third request is lucky and it hits a worker that has already reloaded the code (2 seconds).
+The third request is lucky and hits a worker that has already reloaded the code (2 seconds).
 And so on...
 After the tenth request, 6 out of 7 workers have reloaded the code.

 ![Response time for 7 workers](/images/posts/2015/apr/perf-chart-7-workers.png)